 - Validation Rule

 Stands for Application Programming Interface and acts as a messenger that takes your request and tells the system what you want to do and then returns the response back to you.
-In Voucherify context, it is a communication protocol between Voucherify server and client’s server.
+In the Voucherify context, it is a communication protocol between the Voucherify server and the client’s server.
 Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
-Go here to learn more.

 Visit our documentation to learn how to get started with Voucherify API.